nautobot/nautobot-app-capacity-metrics/docs/user/app_use_cases.md

 ### Queue System Metrics Endpoint

-In addition to the default Nautobot system metrics which are exposed at `/metrics` which are largely centered around the Django system on which Nautobot is based this plugin provides some additional system metrics around the queuing system Nautobot uses to communicate with the Nautobot worker services.
+In addition to the default Nautobot system metrics which are exposed at `/metrics` which are largely centered around the Django system on which Nautobot is based this app provides some additional system metrics around the queuing system Nautobot uses to communicate with the Nautobot worker services.

 ## Use-cases and common workflows

 ### Add your own metrics

-This plugin supports some options to generate and publish your own application metrics behind the same endpoint.
+This app supports some options to generate and publish your own application metrics behind the same endpoint.

 #### Option 1 - Register function(s) via nautobot_config.py

-It's possible to create your own function to generate some metrics and register it to the plugin in the nautobot_config.py.
+It's possible to create your own function to generate some metrics and register it to the app in the nautobot_config.py.
 Here is an example where the custom function are centralized in a `metrics.py` file, located next to the main `nautobot_config.py`.

 ```python